minvws/nl-covid19-coronacheck-app-coordination/docs/providing-test-results.md

 The initials of first name and last name should be normalized according to the following rules:

 * Tussenvoegsels / middle names should be ignored.
-E.g for van der Plank the initial is P.
+E.g for `van Dam` the initial is D.
 * Accents/diacritics should be removed.
 E.g Ö becomes O, Ã becomes A, etc.
 * If a name starts with a quotation mark, the quote should be skipped.
 E.g. for a person named `'Aouji` the initial is A
 * Special case: if the name starts with a quote followed by a lowercase character and a hyphen, the first uppercase letter after the hyphen should be used.
 E.g for `'s-Gravezande` the initial is G.